Testing time evolution of the mass distribution of the black hole mergers: Demonstration

-LIGO Scientific, Virgo, and KAGRA Collaboration released the GW events taken during the third observing run (O3) as GWTC-2.1 and GWTC-3 \cite{LIGOScientific:2021usb, LIGOScientific:2021djp}.
-Excluding small-mass compact objects ($< 3~M_\odot$) which are either BHs or neutron stars, there are 74 events which we can reasonable identify as the BH-BH merger events.
-At first glance, this number may look large enough to enable us to draw statistically meaningful conclusion based on our hypothesis testing.
-In this subsection, we will show that the detection bias is crucial and this significantly reduces the number of the events that can be used.
+LIGO Scientific, Virgo, and KAGRA Collaboration released the GW events taken during the third observation run (O3) as GWTC-2.1 and GWTC-3 (\cite{LIGOScientific:2021usb, LIGOScientific:2021djp}).
+Excluding small-mass compact objects ($< 3~M_\odot$) that are either BHs or neutron stars, there are $74$ events that we can reasonably identify as BH-BH merger events.
+Fig.~\ref{o3-catalog} shows a scatter plot of those events in the $(M,z)$ plane.
+At first glance, this number may appear sufficiently large to enable us to draw a statistically meaningful conclusion on the basis of our hypothesis testing.
+In this subsection, we will show that the detection bias is crucial, and this reduces the number of events that can be used owing to the decrease of the maximum redshift of usable events.

-In all of our analysis presented up to this stage, we have assumed that the detection probability of the merger events in the region of the parameter space defined in Fig.~\ref{fig2} is $1$, namely, the detection probability $p_{\rm det}$ has been taken to be $1$.
-This assumption is valid as long as the detection horizon of the GW detector is so large that there are sufficiently large number of the merger events which are well inside the detection horizon.
-This ideal situation may be achieved by the future detectors, but is hardly fulfilled in observations by the current detectors such as LIGO O3.
-Since, in the region where $p_{\rm det}$ is smaller than $1$, $p_{\rm det}$ depends non-trivially on $(M,q,z)$ and, in particular, takes non-separable form in general, inclusion of the merger events in the region where $p_{\rm det}$ is less than $1$ will impede the effectiveness of the hypothesis testing.
-Thus, in applying our hypothesis testing to the events obtained during the O3 run, we first need to drop the merger events corresponding to value of $p_{\rm det}$ lower than a certain threshold.
+In all of our analyses presented up to this stage, we have assumed that the detection probability of the merger events in the region of the parameter space defined in Fig.~\ref{fig2} is unity, namely, the detection probability $p_{\rm det}$ has been taken to be $1$.
+This assumption is valid as long as the detection horizon of the GW detector is so large that there are sufficiently large numbers of merger events that are well inside the detection horizon.
+This ideal situation may be achieved by using future detectors, but may not be achieved in observations by current detectors such as LIGO O3.
+Since, in the region where $p_{\rm det}$ is smaller than $1$, $p_{\rm det}$ depends nontrivially on $(M,q,z)$ and, in particular, takes a non-separable form in general, the inclusion of merger events in the region where $p_{\rm det}$ is less than $1$ will degrade the effectiveness of the hypothesis testing.
+Thus, in applying our hypothesis testing to the events obtained during the O3 run, we first need to restrict the range of the $(M,q)$ space in Fig.~\ref{fig2} to the one where the effect of the selection bias is not significant.
+In practice, this restriction is equivalent to the requirement on $z_c$ such that the distribution of $T_{\rm stat}$ when the underlying distribution takes the separable form (\ref{merger-rate}) retains nearly the normal distribution $N(0,1)$.